machadodj/machadodj.github.io/_posts/2026-05-28-GradLifeFellowship.md

 ---
-title: Anastasiia Duchenko Appointed as a 2026–2027 Graduate Life Fellow
+title: Anastasiia Duchenko Was Appointed as a 2026 to 2027 Graduate Life Fellow
 tags:
   - bioinformatics
   - award